yrsf/incubator/sdpassembly/README.md

 ## Install

-With this gradle plugin, the task *install* assembles the modules that are with configuration *serverRuntime* into txm-server.ear, and drops the modules that are with configuration *includedDist* into consistent directories.
+With gradle plugin [txm-server-assembly](#txm-server-assembly), the task *install* assembles the modules that are with configuration *serverRuntime* into txm-server.ear, and drops the modules that are with configuration *includedDist* into consistent directories.
 The file tree of distribution

 ```bash
 -- sdpworkspace